embeddings-benchmark/mteb/docs/adding_a_dataset.md

 ### A Detailed Example
 Often the dataset from HuggingFace is not in the format expected by MTEB.
-To resolve this you can add a `dataset_transform` method to your dataset to ensure it is in the right format.
+To resolve this you can either change the format on Hugging Face or add a `dataset_transform` method to your dataset to transform it into the right format on the fly.
 Here is an example along with some design considerations:

 ```python
 class VGClustering(AbsTaskClustering):